-Other AI applications are more specific and intended to augment an ATS, such as Eightfold.ai for skills or Fuel50 for workforce mobility and talent management, Staffing Engine for use by staffing firms, HiredScore, which focuses on compliance and ethics, or Textio for "augmented writing" that provides language guidance for inclusive and on-brand communication.
+Other AI applications are more specific and intended to augment an ATS, such as Eightfold AI for skills; Fuel50 for workforce mobility and talent management; Staffing Engine for use by staffing firms; HiredScore, which focuses on compliance and ethics; or Textio for "augmented writing" that provides language guidance for inclusive and on-brand communication.

 Using chatbots for recruiting is now mainstream

 Conversational chatbots are the most common application relying on AI in talent acquisition products.
-Widely available for mobile devices, career sites and sometimes smart watches, bots are increasingly relied upon to get potential candidates the focused information they need and walk them through the job discovery, application and often the onboarding process.
-Chatbots are increasingly sophisticated (and friendly), such as Paradox's Olivia, Eightfold.ai's Amy, and StepStone's Mya.
-Most bots can seamlessly help navigate career sites, bringing pertinent jobs to the site visitor, and assist in the application process; they then manage interview scheduling, calendar coordination and send reminders to relevant parties.
+Widely available for mobile devices, career sites and sometimes smartwatches, bots are increasingly relied upon to get potential candidates the focused information they need and walk them through the job discovery, application and often the onboarding process.
+Chatbots are increasingly sophisticated (and friendly), such as Paradox's Olivia, Eightfold AI's Amy and StepStone's Mya.
+Most bots can seamlessly help navigate career sites, bringing pertinent jobs to the site visitor, and assist in the application process; they then manage interview scheduling, calendar coordination and sending reminders to relevant parties.

 Using AI to funnel the most likely candidates to recruiters has become universal -- without the biases surrounding age, gender, race or ethnicity.
 This basic source, post, search, parse and match capability underlies all the talent acquisition products reviewed here.